 Thesis Projects

-Master Thesis Topics
+Master Thesis Topics:

-Phenomenology studies for diHiggs to 4b sensitivity studies
+- Phenomenology studies for diHiggs to 4b sensitivity studies:

-- Development of novel flavour tagging techniques using neural network algorithms
+- Development of novel flavour tagging techniques using neural network algorithms:

-Starting from a framework that contains the information of hit multiplicities in jets, the student would study the impact of additional hit variables (e.g. the probability of the hit to originate from more than one charged particles) on the performance of the ATLAS Deep Learning algorithms for b-tagging.
-The existing framework needs to be retrained with more simulations, but in addition we would like the student to study expanding these “hit-based” additions to the Neural Network to include clusters that appear in new regions of the detector that have not been previously considered.
-Specifically the outer SCT strip tracker and also the pixel disk detectors.
-We would also like to explore the possibility of using a Graphical Neural Network where the pixel position, but also the energy and angle of the highest energy track in the jet provide a kind of “picture” that GNN systems seem particularly suited to recognizing patterns.
-This last depends upon whether the appropriate framework can be established and how quickly the first parts of the project progress.
-Since this project will be in collaboration with colleagues in the UK the student should be fluent in English.
-Experience in programming is also desireable.
+Starting from a framework that contains the information of hit multiplicities in jets, the student would study the impact of additional hit variables (e.g. the probability of the hit to originate from more than one charged particle) on the performance of the ATLAS Deep Learning algorithms for b-tagging.
+The existing framework needs to be retrained with more simulations, but in addition, we would like the student to extend these “hit-based” additions to the Neural Network to include clusters that appear in new regions of the detector that have not been previously considered, specifically the outer SCT strip tracker and also the pixel disk detectors.
+We would also like to explore the possibility of using a Graph Neural Network where the pixel position, but also the energy and angle of the highest energy track in the jet provide a kind of “picture” that GNN systems seem particularly suited to recognize as a pattern.
+This last project extension depends upon whether the appropriate framework can be established and how quickly the first parts of the project progress.

 Bachelor Thesis Topics

-Preparatory studies on proton-Oxygen collisions at the LHC
+- Preparatory studies on proton-oxygen collisions at the LHC:

 PhD Thesis Topics